Try these all-time faves to keep your kids happy, busy, and in shape.

 Best for: Competitive kids’ hoop skills and imagination

-What you need: Basketball and a flat surface
+What you need: Basketball, basketball hoop (or basketball hoop alternative) and a flat surface

 Where to play: Your driveway (or a public court)

-How to play: Kids take turns matching the exact shot and location of the starting previous player.
-If Player 1 creates (and sinks) a shot the opponent can’t replicate, Player 1 wins the round and the opponent (Player 2) earns the letter “H.” If Player 1 misses his own shot, Player 2 can attempt any shot from any location, and if he sinks that shot, Player 1 must duplicate it.
+How to play: Kids take turns matching the exact shot and location of the previous player.
+If Player 1 creates (and sinks) a shot the opponent can’t replicate, Player 1 wins the round and the opponent (Player 2) earns the letter “H.” If Player 1 misses their own shot, Player 2 can attempt any shot from any location, and if they sink that shot, Player 1 must duplicate it.
 The game continues until one player accumulates all the letters H-O-R-S-E.

 Game is over when: One player is left standing